What's the difference between hits, page views and unique visitors?

 If you use our Web statistics system to track visitors to your site, you'll see references to "hits", "pages viewed", "unique visitors", "authenticated visitors", "entry pages", "exit pages", "spiders" and "robots".

-Unique visitors is the approximate number of people who viewed pages on your site in a given month.
+Unique visitors is the approximate number of different people who visited your site.
 It includes human visitors, but usually excludes search engine robots and other automated systems.
-Unique visitors are tracked by the IP address of the computer the person is using.
+Visitors are tracked by the IP address of the computer the person is using.
 If the same IP address returns to view your site within the month, that will add to hits and pages, but won't increase the number of unique visitors.
 Note that the number of unique visitors is only a rough estimate: the IP address of some visitors could change between visits (depending on their type of network connection), and different visitors can sometimes appear to share the same IP address if they're behind a "proxy server" at a large company or ISP.

-A page is counted as an entry page if it's the first page viewed by a certain visitor's IP address.
-Similarly, an exit page is the last page viewed by that IP address.
+A page is counted as an entry page if it's the first page viewed by a visitor.
+Similarly, an exit page is the last page viewed by that visitor.
 You can use this information to tell which pages people use to enter and leave your site.

 The countries shown by the statistics program are calculated by determining which ISP a visitor is using, then checking the country of that ISP.